About Bruce

 Bruce Lyle is a Vice President and Wealth Advisor at J.P.
 Morgan Wealth Management.

-Bruce has spent the past four decades working side-by-side with business owners who have built and sold their companies to public and private companies.
+Bruce has spent the past four decades working side by side-by-side with wealthy families and business owners how have built and sold their companies to public and private companies.

 "Shirtsleeves to shirtsleeves in three generations" is a quote attributed to Andrew Carnegie.
 Due to the daunting nature of this cycle, Bruce asks his clients, How can we help your future generations learn to manage and preserve what you have worked so hard to build?